Barbara Jordan: American Oratory and Statement on Articles of Impeachment

-Throughout her Judiciary Committee impeachment speech, Jordan strongly stood by the Constitution of the United States.
+Today I am an inquisitor.
+An hyperbole would not be fictional and would not overstate the solemnness that I feel right now.
+My faith in the Constitution is whole; it is complete; it is total.
+And I am not going to sit here and be an idle spectator to the diminution, the subversion, the destruction, of the Constitution.
+Throughout her statement, Jordan never directly said that she wanted Nixon impeached, but she made the case for that step by comparing the criteria for impeachment with the president's actions.
 She defended the checks and balances system, which was set in place to inhibit any politician from abusing their power.
-Jordan never directly said that she wanted Nixon impeached, but rather subtly and cleverly implied her thoughts.
-She stated facts that proved Nixon to be untrustworthy and heavily involved in illegal situations, and quoted the drafters of the Constitution to argue that actions like Nixon's during the scandal corresponded with their understanding of impeachable offenses.
+She stated facts that proved Nixon to be untrustworthy and involved in illegal behavior, and she quoted the drafters of the Constitution to argue that actions like Nixon's during the scandal corresponded with their understanding of impeachable offenses.
 This powerful and influential statement earned Jordan national praise for her rhetoric, morals, and wisdom.
 Further, both conservatives and liberals liked Jordan because of her appeal to the American Dream and her positions on Watergate and the Voting Rights Act respectively.